operator-framework/community-operators/docs/contributing.md

 ## Test locally before you contribute

 The team behind OperatorHub.io will support you in making sure you are Operator works and is packaged correctly.
-You can accelerate your submission greatly by testing your Operator with the Operator Framework by following our [documentation for local testing](./testing-operators.md).
+You can accelerate your submission greatly by testing your Operator with the Operator Framework by following our [documentation for local manual testing](./testing-operators.md) or automated testing [using scripts](./using-scripts.md).
 You are responsible for testing your Operator's APIs when deployed with OLM.

 ## Verify CI test results